 Imagine falling in love with your vehicle all over again.
 You know, having the same sense of pride you felt when you first drove off the dealer’s lot.

 Possible?
-With a little elbow grease applied to the exterior and interior, plus a mechanical inspection by a trusted automotive technician, almost anything is possible.
+With a little elbow grease applied to the exterior and interior, plus a mechanical inspection by a trusted auto service technician, almost anything is possible (get started now).
+The services of an auto glass shop may also be needed to replace any damaged glass parts of the vehicle.

 Take that “new car” ride, for example.
 It may have been thousands of miles since your vehicle has delivered precise steering response and a comfortable, factory-fresh ride, but replacing a few worn undercar parts could make a world of difference in your driving experience.